tylerlong/NeoEditor/README.md

 61. integrate terminal
     1. this is great while it's very hard
 65. double click selection behaviour not the same as other editors.
+    1. might caused by userAgent identified as touch screen device.
+    2. this issue might be the same issue I met before about clipboard.
 71. more language icons
 72. switch tabs, change file highlight in left file tree.
 73. drag & drop to reorder tabs